How to Potty Train a Toddler

 Pooping on the Potty

 Our tot did not poop that very first day of potty training, and Olson says this is normal for toddlers to hold it for a day or two when they begin potty training.
-He was able to go the next day though in the potty, and is getting better at knowing when his body signals that it is time to go.
-We have had a couple poop accidents that have snuck up on him while out at the park though, but when it comes to poop I think we just need to be patient.
+He was able to go the next day though in the potty and is getting better at knowing when his body signals that it is time to go.
+We had a couple of poop accidents that have snuck up on him while out at the park though, but when it comes to poop, it just requires a little more patience.

-Our pediatrician explained that making sure we stay on top of the constipation is additionally important when it comes to potty training, because issues around pooping can make potty training really difficult.
+Our pediatrician explained that making sure we stay on top of the constipation is important when it comes to potty training because issues around pooping can make potty training difficult.

 Supporting Our Toddlers Growing Independence with Potty Training

-Our big little toddlers are capable of so much, and it is amazing how quickly they learn new skills.
-I found potty training to be difficult initially, but it’s such an exciting developmental step for them in terms of their self awareness and independence.
+Our young kids are capable of so much, and it is amazing how quickly they learn new skills.
+I found potty training to be difficult initially, but it’s such an exciting developmental step for them in terms of their self-awareness and independence.
 And 1 rough day is a small price to pay for the amount of time I will save by not having to change diapers!

-I’m sure there are many strategies and approaches in regards to potty training, and I hope sharing my experience at least gives some idea of what the process can be like.
-And of course, I’d like to give full credit to Andrea Olson’s “The Tiny Potty Training Book”, since it was my guide throughout the process.
+I’m sure there are many other effective strategies and approaches regarding potty training, but I hope sharing my personal experience at least gives some idea of what the process can be like.
+And of course, I’d like to give full credit to Andrea Olson’s “The Tiny Potty Training Book”, since it was the basis of the potty training method we used.

-Would love to hear about any potty training experiences, successes and challenges you have had or are having, say hi in the comments!
+I would love to hear about any potty training experiences, successes, and challenges you have had potty training so please say hi and share in the comments!